 About the NCSA

 The NCSA was founded in 2006 by Nancy Hamm as an Industry Association and Certifying body for Newborn Care Specialists and to oversee ongoing education in the field of newborn care.
 With the initial business model it was decided by the Board to offer certification to all newborn care specialists who had the experience, references, background check, CPR certification and had taken an approved NCS course.
 Nancy Hamm is a newborn care specialist and has worked with hundreds of newborns over her 29 year career, dedicating over 50,000 hours of her time to their care.
 She developed a Newborn Care Specialist Training Course which later became the standard for which the NCSA approved courses are based on.
 Nancy Hamm has to date trained over 500 NCS students.

 In 2019, after 13 years Nancy handed over to Andrea Hedley who is the current owner and Managing Partner of the NCSA.
 Andrea Hedley is a Newborn Care Specialist herself with many years of experience but she does not offer NCS training as it was decided that for the NCSA to progress it was now important that it be a truly independent certifying body and have no affiliations with any of the NCS courses approved for certification.
 An advanced certification has been introduced and within the next year we will be introducing certifications for Sleep Training and Newborn Nannies.

 THE NCSA’s MISSION

-To certify all newborn care specialists who meet our requirements and standard of excellence to be awarded NCSA Certification
+To certify all newborn care specialists who meet the requirements and standard of excellence to be awarded NCSA Certification

 To oversee ongoing education in the field of newborn care and to raise the standard for quality in the Newborn Care Specialist industry

 To assist and support NCSA members to be the best resource a family can hire.

 To be an advocate for the Newborn Care Specialist industry as a whole.

 To be a resource for Agencies and families so they can rely on the ease of knowing that through NCSA certification they can hire newborn care givers who are verified and entirely up to date with their knowledge and experience

 Meet our Managing Partner